OutSystems/docs-support/src/enterprise/install/install-ssl-platform.md

 Once you have installed the certificate, you are able to access your OutSystems applications using HTTPS.

+- If you enabled the **Use HTTPS for internal communications** field in a Deployment Zone, make sure that the address defined in the **Deployment Zone Address** field is covered by the certificate.
+More info regarding deployment zones in [this documentation](https://success.outsystems.com/Documentation/11/Managing_the_Applications_Lifecycle/Deploy_Applications/Selective_Deployment_Using_Deployment_Zones/Deployment_Zones_Reference).

-If you want to force the redirection of all accesses from HTTP to HTTPS, perform the following action:
+- If you want to force the redirection of all accesses from HTTP to HTTPS, perform the following action:

     * Starting with OutSystems 10, you can control this behavior in the same way as before in Web Applications, that is, at Flow or Screen level, but also [for the whole environment](https://success.outsystems.com/Documentation/11/Managing_the_Applications_Lifecycle/Secure_the_Applications/Enforce_HTTPS_Security), which applies to all Web Applications in the environment, or for specific Web Applications.
 This is done via LifeTime.

 <div class="info" markdown="1">